Analysis Of Hiroshima Bombing Victims’ Bones Reveals How Much Radiation They Were Exposed To

-With more than 70 years having passed since Japanese cities Hiroshima and Nagasaki were bombed in World War II, researchers have determined the amount of radiation Hiroshima’s victims were exposed to when the United States bombed the city on August 6, 1945.
+With more than 70 years having passed since Hiroshima and Nagasaki were bombed in World War II, researchers have determined the amount of radiation Hiroshima’s victims were exposed to when the United States bombed the city on August 6, 1945.

 According to a report from Science Daily, the research kicked off several decades ago and was originally led by University of Sao Paulo professor Sergio Mascarenhas, then later led by Universidade do Sagrado Coracao professor Angela Kinoshita as part of her postdoctoral research.
 The findings were based on a phenomenon Mascarenhas observed in the 1970s, when he found that X-ray and gamma ray irradiation caused human bones to become “weakly magnetic,” resulting in what is now known as paramagnetism.